 Arlington’s population has grown impressively over the years.
 From a population of 332,969 in 2010, Arlington’s current population in 2018 exceeds 390,000 — a growth rate of 18% over eight years.

-Here’s a breakdown of some important figures to consider before you buy property in Arlington:
+Here’s a breakdown of some important figures as to why you can sell an Arlington house fast:

 - Median list price – All Homes: $240,000